ENQUIRE NOW

 Despite our pupils being unable to enjoy the thrill of competition in person, the online event was a massive success, sparking lots of engagement and interest in chess across all houses.
 More importantly, the competition kept our community connected

 Chess proved to a be fun and stimulating way to pass the time and it was just as much a social activity as it was competitive.
 Oscar and Jared now have a clear template for all subsequent chess competitions, both on and offline.
-And they are determined to make the game a Huili tradition.
+And they are determined to make the game a Hiba tradition.

 MicrosoftTeams-image (94)N.png